 The Problem of Deciding the Truth

 If all choices are equally good, because there is nothing outside the individual observer which can judge the nature of true and false choices, then there simply cannot be knowledge or reality.
-Neither can we claim to know the universal laws of nature, not can we say that material world “entangles” consciousness.
-There can therefore be no questions about getting out of material entanglement, because the entanglement and freedom are simply two choices, neither of which is truer or better in any sense.
+Neither can we claim to know the universal laws of nature, nor can we say that the material world “entangles” consciousness.
+There can therefore be no questions about getting out of material entanglement because entanglement and freedom are simply two choices, neither of which is truer or better in any sense.